jhingalv/2asir-dhcp-server-client/README.md

 end #Vagrant.configure
 ```
-- **.gitignore:** It contains the files that will be ignored by the version control system.
-- **LICENSE:** Defines the license of our project, to determine how can be used.

 - **inventory.yml:** It defines the components of the project, their IP, port and private key.

 ```yml
 all:
   vars: